Overview of Economics Example

 On Y-axis, we have plotted price, and on X-axis, we have plotted quantity demanded.
 We have mapped all prices with respective demand of the commodity at point A, B, C, D & E. Then we have drawn curve passing through all the points, this curve is termed as the demand curve.

-- People will buy more quantity at a lower price because they want to equalise the marginal utility of the commodity and its price.
+- People will buy more quantity at a lower price because they want to equalize the marginal utility of the commodity and its price.
 This is termed as the law of diminishing the marginal utility

 - When the price of a commodity falls, it becomes relatively cheaper than other commodities.
 It forces consumers to replace the commodity whose price has reduced for other commodities, which has become relatively expensive.
 This is termed as substitute effect